Mechanisms of Seed Development and Plant Speciation

 Our lab has a general interest in genetic and epigenetic mechanisms governing seed development and plant speciation.
-Our main interest focuses on the endosperm, the tissue that supports embryo growth and is functionally analogous to the placenta in mammals.
+Our main interest focuses on the endosperm, the tissue supporting embryo growth, similar to the placenta in mammals.
 The endosperm is a major source for our daily calories; one of many other reasons to study endosperm development.
-We decipher the role of the endosperm in controlling seed growth, regulating embryo development, as well as establishing barriers towards interspecies and interploidy hybridizations.
-Our main model is Arabidopsis thaliana, but we work as well on close relatives like Capsella rubella and Capsella grandiflora.
-While our main focus is on basic research questions, we also strive to translate our research into practical applications.
+We are strongly interested in understanding the role of the endosperm in supporting embryo growth and establishing hybridization barriers.
+We also study the biogenesis and function of transposable element-derived small RNAs during reproduction.
+We are furthermore interested in understanding the role of transposable elements in generating transcriptional networks.